revanthgss/fend-myreads/README.md

 ## Important
 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

-## Get Started
-* Press the add button at the bottom and add the books you are interested by changing the shelf in the select dropdown.
-* Press the back button and you can notice the changes in the app.
-* You can update the book's shelf by changing it in the select dropdown.